ZinedineDumas/blog-mernstack/README.md

    First , login and register.
    Next , create the blog.
    Next, click the blog to update or like and watch function.
-   Can show the detail information of the blog by clicking the blog.
+   Can show the detail information of the blog by clicking the